-This specialization would allow students to specialize in Psychology while working on an Associate of Arts degree.
-Students must successfully complete core courses with a "C-" or better to meet specialization requirements.
-Students planning to transfer to a four-year program may need to have additional hours beyond the specialization requirements at Northwest College in order to transfer in as a junior.
+This program would allow students to specialize in Psychology while working on an Associate of Arts degree.
+Students must successfully complete core courses with a "C-" or better to meet program requirements.
+Students planning to transfer to a four-year program may need to have additional hours beyond the program requirements at Northwest College in order to transfer in as a junior.
 These students should consult with their advisor and the appropriate four-year college catalog.

-Associate of Arts with specialization in PSYCHOLOGY
+Associate of Arts PSYCHOLOGY

 Number and Title Credits

-Students should refer to the Graduati on
+Students should refer to the Graduat ion

 Requirements on pages 30-38 36-42